mmjulkowska/MVApp/README.md

 [GO BACK TO TABLE OF CONTENTS](#table-of-contents)

 ### 5. CORRELATIONS
-This tab is used to check how selected dependent variables (phenotypes) correlate in your data by creating a correlation matrix of the selected variables.
+This tab is used to check whether and how strongly your selected dependent variables (phenotypes) are related by creating a correlation matrix of the selected variable pairs.
 Correlation coefficients and p-values are provided for each variable pair.

 #### Select the dataset
 First of all, select the dataset you would like to use to perform the correlation analysis.
 If you did not perform outlier removal or curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.